xNul/palworld-host-save-fix/README.md

 - \[Guild bug\] Guild membership doesn't work properly on the co-op host's character.
 Details: This is likely happening because there's some guild configuration being missed in the character migration from the 00001 save to the new save.
 - \[Pal bug\] Pals owned by the co-op host won't do anything at the base.
 Details: This is caused by the Pals not being registered with the correct guild which means it's probably related to the \[Guild bug\].
 - \[Viewing Cage bug\] The Viewing Cage [isn't officially supported](https://tech.palworldgame.com/dedicated-server-guide#qa) on dedicated servers so if you have built one, it needs to be removed from your co-op save before migrating it to your dedicated server.
+- \[Left Click bug\] After applying the fix, some people experience a bug where you can't hold your left mouse button to attack.
+Since it only affects a subset of people, I guess some action done in the save before applying the fix, triggers this.

 Workarounds:
 - \[Guild bug\] In co-op, before moving the save, transfer ownership from the co-op host's character to another character and have the co-op host's character leave the guild.